stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ### Setting Up A Directory Structure for Projects

-To keep your projects tidy, I would recommend following the [Go developer conventions](http://golang.org/doc/code.html).
-These guidelines may seem slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.
+To keep your projects tidy, I would recommend following these guidelines.
+They may seem slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.